Icon_Top_Black

 The Process

 Part II of this case study consists of Test, What I've Learned and Future Consideration.
 Click HERE to see Part I, which includes Empathise, Define, Ideate and Prototype.
-Or click HERE to see the summarized case study.
+Or click HERE to view the summarized case study.

 1